eagle-io/docs/source/topics/nodes/template/index.rst

 Instances
 ~~~~~~~~~~

-Instances are any Group or Location, created in a different Workspace, that reference one of the Templates you have already created.
-Any changes to the Template being referenced will be duplicated by the Instance.
+Instances can be created in your Workspaces; each Instance must reference one of the Templates you have already created.
+Any changes to the Template being referenced will be reflected by the Instance.
 These changes can include the addition or removal of Nodes within the Template, or any change to the configuration of any Node within the template.

 .. only:: not latex